Building a Team for Church Planting

 The Essential Roles of the Core Team

-• The Spiritual Leader (The Planter): This individual provides the overarching vision, biblical teaching, and spiritual direction.
-They are the chief communicator of the Gospel and the shepherd for the team, focusing on prayer and theological fidelity.
+- The Spiritual Leader (The Planter): Provides overarching vision, biblical teaching, and spiritual direction.
+They are the chief communicator of the Gospel and shepherd for the team.

-• The Administrator/Steward (The Organizer): Focused on managing the resources and operations of the new church.
-This role handles finances, logistics, compliance (legal and governmental requirements), scheduling, and facility coordination.
-Their gift is to bring order and efficiency, ensuring the ministry foundation is sound and trustworthy (Luke 16:10).
+- The Administrator/Steward (The Organizer): Focuses on managing resources, finances, logistics, and compliance.
+Their gift is to bring order and efficiency (Luke 16:10).

-• The Gatherer/Relational Leader (The Connector): This person is focused externally on outreach, assimilation, and community connection.
-They are vital for developing small groups, organizing fellowship events, and ensuring newcomers feel welcomed and integrated.
-This role ensures the new church is focused outwardly on its mission and growth.
+- The Gatherer/Relational Leader (The Connector): Focused externally on outreach, assimilation, and community connection.
+They are vital for developing small groups and ensuring newcomers feel welcomed.

 Prioritizing Character Over Competence

 When recruiting the Core Team, the priority must always be on spiritual maturity and character over natural talent or professional competence.
-A person with excellent administrative skills but a shaky prayer life will eventually become a liability under the pressure of church planting.
+A person with excellent administrative skills but a shaky prayer life will eventually become a liability under pressure.

 The Bible provides clear standards for leadership character, emphasizing traits like faithfulness, self-control, and a good reputation (1 Timothy 3:1-13; Titus 1:5-9).
-Always look for individuals who demonstrate a passion for the lost and an unwavering commitment to the vision, ensuring their personal discipleship precedes their public ministry.
+Always look for individuals who demonstrate a passion for the lost and an unwavering commitment to the vision.

 Defining and Unifying the Vision